Split Estate (Community Screenings)

 $199 "Activist Package" which consists of one (1) Community License DVD, 10 Consumer DVDs, 150 postcards and 6 mini posters.

-Use the buttons in the upper right hand column to make your selection.
+Use the buttons to the upper right hand column to make your selection.
 Shipping and handling charges are additional and will be added to your order.

 Grade Level: 7-12, College, Adult